R451 Jewish Identity from Ancient to Modern Times

 - Year 2, Year 3 or Year 4

 - Taught in:

 - Term 2

-This course will discuss the manifold ways in which Jewish identity is expressed in ancient, medieval, and modern Jewish culture.
-Were religious, ethnic, and national identity always connected, and if so, in what ways?
-Are developments recognizable with regard to definitions and expressions of Jewish identity?
-How and to what extent do political, social, and economic circumstances play a role in this regard?
+This course will discuss the various ways in which Jewish identity is expressed and represented in ancient, medieval, and modern Jewish cultures.
+Jewish identity formation needs to be explored within the context of the respective political, social, and economic circumstances in which Jews lived.

 - Cohen, Steven M. American Modernity and Jewish Identity,New York (1983),

 - Frank, Daniel, The Jews of Medieval Islam: Community, Society, and Identity, Leiden (1995),

 - Neusner, Jacob, ed.
 Israel and Zion in American Judaism: The Zionist Fulfillment, New York (1983).